-- Clear Skin: Because massage can help digestion and circulation, it also helps remove toxins from the body which may clear up your troubled skin.
-Facial massage can also assist in the regeneration of those cells which will, in turn, reduce acne more quickly.
+Because massage can help digestion and circulation, it also helps remove toxins from the body which may clear up your troubled skin.
+Facial massage or facial masks can also assist in the regeneration of those cells which will, in turn, reduce acne more quickly.

 So what do you think – is massage therapy for you?
 If you think you may benefit from a remedial massage, we recommend you get in touch with a local specialist.